rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update Site Included Asset Groups

-Update an existing site scope of included asset groups
+This action is used to update an existing site scope of included asset groups

 ##### Input